fplab/rustviz-tutorial/README.md

 2. Steps to create an example:

-    1. Write source code in Rust (Source.rs).
+    i.
+Write source code in Rust (Source.rs).
 For example，in source.rs:

 ```
 fn main() {